-To open the currently selected HTML document in CSE HTML Validator add the following external tool using the Options dialog of the editor:
+To open the currently selected HTML document in CSS HTML Validator add the following external tool using the Options dialog of the editor: